 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lake Worth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lake Worth is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lake Worth who work in office and administrative support (16.65%), sales jobs (10.91%), and maintenance occupations (6.39%).

-Telecommuters are a relatively large percentage of the workforce: 12.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.61% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Lake Worth doesn't have a public transportation system that people use for their commute.
+Lake Worth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Lake Worth citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.53% of adults 25 and older in Lake Worth have a college degree.
+The percentage of adults in Lake Worth who are college-educated is close to the national average for all communities of 21.84%: 20.53% of the adults in Lake Worth have a bachelor's degree or advanced degree.

 The per capita income in Lake Worth in 2022 was $49,212, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $196,848 for a family of four.
 However, Lake Worth contains both very wealthy and poor people as well.